-Fiber Fridays at Wilton Historical Society: 10 a.m. to noon.
-Come to stitch and chat about your handiwork, ask questions, share stories and anything that comes to mind.
+Fiber Fridays at the Wilton Historical Society: 10 a.m. to noon.
+Come stitch and chat about your handiwork, ask questions and share stories.
 All are welcome.
-Come and discover more about the Wilton Historical Society's Fiber Arts while working on your own fiber projects.
-Knitting, stitching, hooking, crocheting, weaving projects are welcome.
-Coffee and tea will be served.
+Come and discover more about the Wilton Historical Society's Fiber Arts while working on your own fiber project.
+Knitting, stitching, hooking, crocheting, weaving are available.
+Coffee and tea served.
 Host Arlene Parkhurst will be available to untangle your questions.
 Admission is free for society members and $10 for non-members.
 Wilton Historical Society, 224 Danbury Road.

 Have an event you want everyone to know about?
 Add your event to our calendar.

 - 1 Happy Birthday To Wilton’s Lydia Hearst

 - 2 Wilton Customers Could Be Affected By Home Depot Credit Card Breach

 - 3 Letter: Absence Of Wilton's Lavielle Speaks Volumes

 - 4 Fairfield Woman Hit By Bike In Central Park Is Reportedly Brain Dead

 - 5 Arrest Of A Man In Assault On Co-Worker In Wilton Tops Week’s News